 “It was right after our first game on Thursday,” Havel added.
 “We just got rained out.
 Me and Chase were in the back and we didn’t really know how to feel about it, knowing our senior season was going to end so shortly.”

 It was almost heartbreaking for Hayes, who knows well what these two players have meant for his program.

 “We have two seniors who have worked really hard, and they’re not just two seniors but guys who have kind of built our program,” Hayes said.
 “They’re in their year, and you tell them you’re not sure if you’re going to be able to play your senior year.
 It’s tough for us to tell them, and it’s tough to watch the reaction from them.”

 Hayes is not overstating the impact his seniors have had.
 McDaniel is a career .409 hitter with a .532 slugging percentage.
 As a junior, he led the team in hitting (.487), shared the team lead in runs (46) and doubles (13) and was second in RBIs (31).
 Havel started 9 games as a junior, going 6-2 with a 2.51 ERA and 2 shutouts.
-He struck out 49 while walking 17 while scoring 23 runs and driving in 22.
+He struck out 49 while walking 17.

 Both players were off to good starts this season, with Havel hitting 2 doubles and driving in 6 runs and McDaniel belting 3 triples and a double while driving in 8 runs as the Trojans won three out of four.

 Not that it was easy to put thoughts of the season ending so quickly out of their heads while on the field.